-Lakkam waterfalls, or otherwise known as Lakkom waterfalls, is a stunning 50 foot cascade that is located in the Idukki district of Kerala.
+Lakkam waterfalls, otherwise known as Lakkom waterfalls, is a stunning 50-foot cascade that is located in the Idukki district of Kerala.

 The water flows from the Eravikulam stream and eventually leads to the Pambar River, which is around 13 kilometres away.
 Eravikulam Plateau is 7,300 feet above sea level.

 It’s the perfect spot for those who love to photograph and explore the natural beauty and I would recommend spending at least an hour here to enjoy it!

 When is the best season to visit Lakkam Waterfalls?

 Like most waterfalls, a large amount of the water here comes from rainfall.
 So, if you want to see Lakkam Waterfalls in all its glory, I would try and plan your visit during or just after the monsoon.

 April – June: The summer months see a lot of the rivers and waterfalls dry up in Munnar.
 So, although these are great months for spotting wildlife, you won’t see any waterfalls.

 July – October: Monsoon time, this would be the best season to visit the waterfalls as it will flowing really heavy.
 But, Eravikulam National Park will be closed if the rainfall is too high.
 Also, you may not be able to swim or trek if the current is too strong.